 Furthermore, I am a licensed psychologist and my clinical interests include complex trauma, working with marginalized/minority populations, women's concerns, identity development, individuation and family of origin concerns.
 I approach my personal and professional life from a relational, feminist and multicultural framework and enjoy developing mutually empowering and empathic relationships with others.
 In my free time, I enjoy independent cinema, spending time with loved ones and pop culture.

-All participants who complete the 15 modules during the specified enrollment period will receive a Certificate of Completion and 3 Continuing Education Units, 30 CTLEs or 3 p-credits.
+All participants who complete the 15 modules during the specified enrollment period will receive a Certificate of Participation and 3 Continuing Education Units or 30 CTLEs.

 Any attendee who is taking this course for CTLE credit for NY State must enter their name exactly as it appears on the TEACH website in accordance with NYSED requirements.

 - To introduce education professionals with fundamental skills and knowledge of college advising processes.

 - To develop and implement a comprehensive college advisement program that increases opportunities for underrepresented students.

 - To explore the impact of a counselor’s values, assumptions, and life experiences on working with students and parents/guardians.

 - To develop an understanding of the variety of ethical situations that can arise during college advisement as well as how to effectively resolve them.